Mets vs. Rays MLB Betting Odds, Trends & Prediction

 Tropicana Field, Tampa, FL

-As of this writing, our MLB Public Betting Page shows that 54% of bets are on the Mets’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 51% of bets are on the Rays’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Rays MLB Betting Trends

-The total has gone UNDER in 5 of NY Mets’ last 7 games

-The total has gone OVER in 5 of Tampa Bay’s last 7 games against NY Mets

-Over/Under has gone OVER in 8 of NY Mets’ last 11 games on the road
+Mets are 1-4 SU in their last 5 games on the road

-The total has gone OVER in 7 of Tampa Bay’s last 9 games at home
+Rays are 9-3 SU in their last 12 games against NY Mets

 Mets vs. Rays MLB BETTING PREDICTION